|2017-18 Charges||Resident of NH||Out-of-State|

 You are responsible for the means and cost of all transportation.
 You will need to have a reliable, cost effective car.
 Clinical practice sites may be located up to 70 miles from Keene.
 Foodservice and community rotation drives vary.
 Most facilities provide free parking, but students may have to pay for parking at some rotation sites.
 You will need to provide proof of auto insurance prior to beginning the program.
 Out of state applicants, please take note of the winter weather driving conditions.
 Snow tires are encouraged for safe winter driving and may cost a couple hundred dollars.

 There is a $30 parking fee for parking at KSC.
 More information on parking is available here

 You are responsible for providing your own housing.
-If you are coming from outside the area, you may contact the internship director for assistance in locating housing.
-Average cost for a room in the Keene area is $400 per month and an average cost of a 1-bedroom apartment in the Keene area is $800 per month.
+For those coming from outside the area, please note that matched interns will receive information regarding local housing opportunities the spring before they arrive.
+Internship staff will also connect you with others matched to the program and former interns who as well.
+This information is generally distributed after the second round match process has wrapped up.
+The average cost for a room in the Keene area is $400 per month and an average cost of a 1-bedroom apartment in the Keene area is $800 per month.
 Apartments outside of Keene may be less.

 You are responsible for supplying your own meals.

 Interns are required to adhere to the practice facilities’ dress codes, which usually includes professional dress.
 Some clinical sites require a lab coat to be worn.
 You are responsible for supplying your own lab coat at an approximate cost of $30.